QEpiphany/LLM4SBR/README.md

-# LLMSessionRec
+# LLM4SBR
-A Lightweight and Effective LLM-enhanced Framework for Session-based Recommendation
+A Lightweight and Effective Framework for Integrating Large Language Models in Session-based Recommendation